DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Methods

-Given an input image \( x \), we define a watermarking agent \( \theta\) that learns the distribution of the semantic features \( f(x) \), projects these features into a spherical latent space \( \mathbb{S} \), inserts a watermark \( w_x \) in the latent space ensuring that it does not significantly alter the semantic meaning of \( x \), and decodes the new image \( x_w \) with the watermark from the spherical latent space back to the image space.
-The objective of the watermarking agent is to identify the region in $ \mathbb{S}$ where it could embed the watermark without significantly altering the human-perceived meaning of $x$.
-Similarly, it should learn to maintain an optimal balance between the resilience of the embedded watermark towards benign operations, such as JPEG compression, cropping, and color adjustments, and its fragility to malicious edits, such as face swapping and facial attribute editing, that alter the semantic content of the image.
+Given an input image \( x \), we define a watermarker \( \theta\) that learns the distribution of the semantic features \( f(x) \) in a latent semantic space \( \mathbb{S} \).
+The watermarker inserts a watermark \( M \) into the latent space, ensuring that it does not significantly alter the semantic meaning of \( x \), and decodes the new image \( x' \) with the watermark from the latent space back to the image space.
+The objective of the watermarker is to identify the region in $ \mathbb{S}$ where it could embed the watermark without significantly altering the human-perceived meaning of $x$.
+The watermarker must also learn to maintain an optimal balance between resilience and fragility.
+Specifically, the embedded watermark should remain robust to benign operations such as JPEG compression, cropping, and color adjustments, while being fragile to malicious edits, such as face swapping or facial attribute editing, that alter the semantic content of the image.

-The objective of the watermark attacker agent, \( \eta \), is to generate an adversarial image \( x_a \) from the watermarked image \( x_w \), i.e., \( \eta(x_w) \rightarrow x_a \), by applying transformations that degrade or remove the embedded watermark.
+The objective of the watermark attacker agent, \( \eta \), is to generate an adversarial image \( x_a \) from the watermarked image \( x' \), i.e., \( \eta(x') \rightarrow x_a \), by applying transformations that degrade or remove the embedded watermark.
 To achieve this, the attacker can choose from a range of image manipulations, including benign operations and malicious edits.
 These manipulations may also be combined, and for each type, the agent can control the associated parameters to vary the strength of the attack.
+The watermarker is trained via supervised losses, not via an RL algorithm, whereas the attacker agent is trained via reinforcement learning to maximise its reward.